sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 ## Background

 At the company I work for we use ruby as the main language for data import/export jobs.
-Many years ago we standardaised on [kiba gem](https://github.com/thbar/kiba) and build an internal project around its main concepts.
+Many years ago we standardized on [kiba gem](https://github.com/thbar/kiba) and build an internal project around its main concepts.

 About a year ago we migrated to [Snowflake DB](https://www.snowflake.com/) as our main data warehouse.